-While today we welcome Autumn, it doesn’t mean that there isn’t a lot of green still to go around.
+While this week we welcome Autumn, it doesn’t mean that there isn’t a lot of green still to go around.
 And if you just look to your yard you can likely find some lush cuttings to bring inside to make some inexpensive, yet simply beautiful floral arrangements.
 Inspired by a stunningly simple arrangement my sister-in-law put together with just a couple of massive leaves from one of the hosta plants in their yard, I took a wander through my mother’s yard to see what I could utilize in some arrangements in my condo.

 Each and every leaf on each and every one of Mom’s hosta plants were nibbled on by some bug this season, but the holes are easily ignored for the sheer beauty of these structural leaves, which surprisingly have a long life as cut greenery.

 Hydrangea blossoms are a great show piece in any arrangement, whether in white, or in a pale green as they start to dry.